certik/hermes2d/doc/src/tutorial.rst

 In the third and last step of each iteration, we refine our mesh and polynomial degrees stored in our space using a class called {\tt H1OrthoHP}.
-This class offers two services: it is able to calculate  the estimate of the overall error of the coarse solution in $H^1$ norm, and if the error is too large, you can ask the class to $hp$-adapt your mesh and element orders optimally.
+This class offers two services: it is able to calculate  the estimate of the overall error of the coarse solution in $H^1$ norm, and if the error is too large, you can ask the class to *hp*-adapt your mesh and element orders optimally.

 {\tt H1OrthoHP} is initialized with the number of spaces in the problem and pointers to them.
 The method \verb"calc_error" takes pointers to the coarse and reference solutions and returns